ro-nald/template-tf-backend-az/README.md

 ## Prerequisites

 - You are logged-in to the Azure CLI to the specific subscription and have permission to provision a Storage Account and assign roles in Azure AD.
-- A User Group is configured in Azure Entra ID (formerly Azure AD) with the name 'tf-backend-users'
+- A User Group is configured in Azure Entra ID (formerly Azure AD) with the name 'tf-backend-users'.

 ## Usage